Forward-modelling Milky Way Cepheids: selection effects and physical priors in the Gaia-HST calibration: Geometric and Cepheid data

 We use the \ac{MW} Cepheids compiled by~\citetalias{Riess_2021}, with \ac{HST} photometry in the F555W, F814W, and F160W bands and \textit{Gaia} EDR3 parallaxes~\citep{GaiaEDR3_2021}.
 Of the $75$ Cepheids in the~\citetalias{Riess_2021} catalogue, seven lack \textit{Gaia} EDR3 parallaxes that pass the RUWE or GOF quality cuts (CY~Aur, DL~Cas, RW~Cam, SV~Per, SY~Nor, RX~Cam, and U~Aql) and are excluded.
 We further exclude S~Vul and SV~Vul, which were flagged as possible outliers in~\citetalias{Riess_2021}.
 Both exhibit significant secular period evolution, and as the longest-period, most massive Cepheids in the sample, their large angular diameters may also cause a shifting \textit{Gaia} photocentre.
 This leaves $66$ stars in the \ac{MW} sample, the same sample analysed by~\citetalias{Riess_2021} and~\citetalias{Hogas_2026}.
 Magnitudes are standardised via the reddening-free Wesenheit magnitude $\mWH$~\citep{Madore_1982}.

-The Cepheids were observed across two \ac{HST} campaigns with distinct selection criteria given in~\citetalias{Riess_2021}: \ac{C22} targeted long-period Cepheids ($P > 8~{\rm days}$) within a distance range of ${\sim}\,6.6~\kpc$, while \ac{C27} targeted nearby Cepheids at distances ${<}\,1.25~\kpc$, with $V > 6~\magn$ to avoid \textit{Gaia} saturation. \ac{C27} was undertaken after the discovery of the \textit{Gaia} parallax offset anomaly and the subsequent need for a broader range of Cepheid parallaxes to break degeneracies. \Cref{fig:cepheid_spatial} shows the Galactocentric distribution of the combined sample, confirming that it traces the thin disk.
+The Cepheids were observed across two \ac{HST} campaigns with distinct selection criteria given in~\citetalias{Riess_2021}: \ac{C22} targeted long-period Cepheids ($P > 8~{\rm days}$) within a distance range of ${\sim}\,6.6~\kpc$, while \ac{C27} targeted nearby Cepheids at distances ${<}\,1.25~\kpc$, with $V > 6~\magn$ to avoid \textit{Gaia} saturation. \ac{C27} was undertaken after the discovery of the \textit{Gaia} parallax offset anomaly and the subsequent need for a broader range of Cepheid parallaxes to break degeneracies. \Cref{fig:cepheid_spatial} shows the Galactocentric distribution of the combined sample, confirming that it traces the thin disc.
 Later in the analysis, we include additional Cepheid samples with geometric constraints: the \ac{LMC} and N4258, taken from the SH0ES compilation of~\citetalias{Riess_2022}, as well as their host galaxy geometric distance measurements~\citep{Pietrzynski_2019, Reid_2019}. \textit{Gaia} parallaxes are subject to a global zero-point offset~\citep{Lindegren_2021}, which is a function of source magnitude, colour, and angular coordinate. $\deltapi$ denotes the \textit{residual} parallax offset, i.e.\ that which may not be fully corrected by~\citet{Lindegren_2021}, who refer to an uncertainty in their correction of several \uas.
 For the regime of interest for Cepheids, the bright end of the~\citet{Lindegren_2021} calibrated range, we estimate the uncertainty in the correction to be $\sigma \sim 10~\uas$.
-The reported parallax is $\piobs = 1/d - \deltapi$, where $d$ is the distance; we treat $\deltapi$ as a free parameter throughout.
+The reported parallax is $\piobs = 1/d - \deltapi$, where $d$ is the distance; we treat $\deltapi$ as a single residual offset shared by all \ac{MW} Cepheids and infer it as a free parameter throughout.